 2: Set aside emergency cash.
 Having money stored away for home emergencies will alleviate stress.
 When you first start gigging, set aside a portion from each job as a contingency fund.

 3: Read the fine print.
 Those joining the gig market as a servicer should examine contracts closely.
 Many companies providing the platform for contract workers require fees and other stipulations.

 The best alternative to gig work is learning to use referral programs.
 For example, did you know that Achieva Credit Union members have earned thousands of referral incentives over the years?
 Are you ready to earn rewards too?

 Our Refer-a-Friend program allows members of Achieva to refer their friends and family.
 If your referral opens an Achieva Checking Plus account, you will both receive $50*.
 There are other ways to earn, so check out www.achievacu.com/refer to learn more.

 There are always two sides to every story.
 While freelancing provides a boost for those needing income, some say that the scales are unbalanced.
 Providers reap millions in profit, while an insufficient gig worker can make less than minimum wage.
 It’s a narrow tightrope recently shortened by the pandemic.

 Right now, on-demand orders are booming.
 Companies like Uber and Instacart have no choice but to cater to their contractors as much as they do to their customers.
-Regardless of the role you play, it’s clear to see that there are enough orders to go around.
+Regardless of the role you play, it’s clear that there are enough orders to go around.
 Everybody has a chance to come out better than before.
 And that, within itself, will continue to push the gig economy.

 * Terms & Conditions apply.
 See the link provided in the article for more details.